Electric Vehicle Grid Integration

 NREL collaborates with automakers, charging station manufacturers, utilities, fleet operators, and other national laboratories to enable PEV communication with the smart grid and to create opportunities for vehicles to play an active role in building and grid management.

-NREL's Electric Vehicle Grid Integration Team develops strategies and models to support the development of transportation electrification and the expansion of renewable generation through:
+NREL-designed strategies and models support the development of transportation electrification and the expansion of renewable generation through:

-- Understanding vehicle use profiles, EV benefits, and battery life challenges
+- Understanding vehicle use profiles, PEV benefits, and battery life challenges

 - Integrating renewable resources (solar and wind) with vehicle charging